sparrowwallet/sparrow/docs/reproducible.md

 ### Building the binaries

-First, assign a temporary variabel in your shell for the specific release you want to build.
+First, assign a temporary variable in your shell for the specific release you want to build.
 For the current one specify:

 ```shell
 GIT_TAG="1.7.0"